Science of People - Logo

 You should tell someone they smell if you genuinely believe it is in their best interest.
 In many professional and personal settings, smelling bad can negatively impact someone’s opportunities for building relationships or networking.

-The person may not realize they are struggling with smell or may be aware of it and not know how to improve their scent.
+The person may not realize they are struggling with smell—or may be aware of it and not know how to improve their scent.

+How do you tactfully tell someone that they smell bad?
 If you have a coworker, friend, or classmate struggling with body odor, use these steps to tell them directly and kindly.

 Scent can be a sensitive topic.
 Others may have also noticed this person’s smell.
 However, this conversation doesn’t need to be a group discussion.
 Find a quiet and private space to talk with them.